tilobaaa/QuadHealth/README.md

 Signup/Login: Users must create an account before accessing features.
 Onboarding: Users provide health-related information (optional step).
 Homepage: Displays dashboard, upcoming appointments, and a to-do list.
-Search: Currently non-functional, intended for future implementation.
+Search: Search for health providers around you in any city or country.
 Profile of Doctors: clicking on edditing the appointment or on the doctors profile picture takes you to see the full profile of the doctor

 📌 Future Improvements
-Implement backend search functionality
 Add health recommendations based on user data Integrate appointment booking